Hello!

-Hello!
-I'm Camilla.
-I'm a trained chef, recipe developer, food photographer & stylist, and also a former lawyer and mum of three, living as a British expat in Qatar!
+I'm Camilla, a trained chef, recipe developer, food photographer & stylist, and also a lawyer and mum of three, living as a British expat in Saudi Arabia!

 Being Gluten-Free AND Vegan